classiebit/eventmie-pro-docs/resources/docs/3.0/fullyloaded/reserved-seating.md

 <a name="Add-Reserved-Seating"></a>

-## Add Reserved Seating
+## How to Add Reserved Seating to Your Event

-Follow the below steps to add reserved seating tickets.
+Follow these steps to add reserved seating tickets:

 1. Go to Event Edit Page -> **Tickets** Tab.
-2. Create Tickets for the event.
+2. Create tickets for the event.
-3. Then click **Seating Chart** button.
+3. Click the **Seating Chart** button.

     ***